How to Protect Your Business Property During Times of Civil Unrest

 • Move company vehicles off-site.

-• Park vehicles that cannot be moved off-site in a manner which helps reduce the likelihood of vandalism.
+• Park vehicles that cannot be moved off-site in a manner that helps reduce the likelihood of vandalism.

 • Lock interior areas with a high concentration of valuables, such as computer equipment, to prevent access.